“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-We’ll use strategies for teaching and learning that reflect your experience, role and build upon your previous knowledge and experience.
-We’ll encourage you to engage in reflective learning through the analysis of experience from the working environment.
-You’ll also be given the opportunity to receive in class tuition from guest speakers from a variety of practice settings.
-Your studies will be further supported by accessing learning resources and websites via our virtual learning environment (VLE).
+This programme adopts a blended learning and teaching style, including online delivery and engagement where appropriate.
+We'll use strategies for teaching and learning that reflect your experience and role, building on your previous knowledge and experience.
+We'll encourage you to engage in reflective learning by analysing experiences from the working environment.
+You'll also have the opportunity to receive in-class tuition from guest speakers from a variety of practice settings.
+Your studies will be further supported by accessing learning resources and websites via our virtual learning environment, Moodle.

-Our coursework-based assessments will allow you to demonstrate that you’ve met the intended learning outcomes of the course.
-You’ll be expected to develop a portfolio that evidences the understanding of the key elements, principles and approaches to end of life care and bereavement that you’ve developed through critical reflection.
+Our coursework-based assessments will allow you to demonstrate that you've met the course's intended learning outcomes.
+We'll expect you to develop a portfolio that evidences the understanding of the key elements, principles and approaches to bereavement and loss that you've developed through critical reflection.

 |Level one||Coursework 100%|